knewplay/book-programming-essential/toolset/tools.md

 Have you ever wondered where programmers code?
 On their computers, sure.
 But do they open Microsoft Word?
 Do they open their browser and go to some special website where they can code?
 Programmers use a dedicated software tool designed specifically for coding: the **code editor**.

 ## Importance
 In the early days of computing, programming was done using punch cards.
 Each card represented a line of code, and programmers had to feed a stack of these cards into a machine to run a program.
-This method was tedious and error-prone: a single misplaced hole in a card meant the whole stack might be rendered useless.
+This method was tedious and error-prone, as a single misplaced hole in a card meant the whole stack might be rendered useless.

 As computers evolved and became more interactive, the need for a more efficient way to program them became evident.
 This led to the development of the first code editors.
 These tools were basic, offering simple environments for writing and editing text.
-However, they marked a significant leap from punch cards, allowing programmers to type in their code, make edits, and save their work electronically.
+Most importantly, these tools allowed programmers to easily correct errors with a simple backspace and to save their work electronically.

+The first code editors started to appear in the 1970s.
+Since the mouse only became mainstream with the Apple Macintosh in 1984, the first code editors were keyboard-based.
+The first of these was vi, released in 1976.
+To this day, it is a standard tool on many Linux distros.
+In the same year, another influential editor emerged, Emacs.
+Characterized by its extensibility and customizability, Emacs allowed programmers to do much more than just edit text, transforming it into an environment where one could email, browse the web, and more - all without leaving the editor.
+This gave it a unique edge and garnered a dedicated user base.

+In 1991, Vim (Vi IMproved) was released.
+Vim is an enhanced version of vi, bringing along more features and capabilities.
+These editors were built for efficiency, allowing users to navigate and edit files directly from the command line using keyboard shortcuts.

+Fast forward to the modern era, and we have Visual Studio Code, or VS Code for short.
+Launched by Microsoft in 2015, it quickly ascended to popularity due to its versatility, rich feature set, and a vast library of extensions.
+It amalgamated the efficiency of traditional editors with the visual appeal and mouse integration that many contemporary developers appreciate.
+The open-source nature of VS Code also allowed a community of developers to contribute, enhancing its capabilities even further.

 <!-- [Illustration of computer without mouse and with a code editor on its screen
 https://en.wikipedia.org/wiki/VT220#/media/File:DEC_VT240_terminal.jpg